 Earlier films include "Secret Survivors" (Rendezvous with Madness Film Festival) "Grandview the Lost Years" (Golden Sheath award) and "Real Bodies, Real Beauty ,Real Lives ..." a film examining women and real beauty, Executive Produced by Canadian Fashion Icon Linda Lundstrom.

-When not producing media, Tina is an outspoken advocate & activist on the issue of Chronic Pain.
-She has spoken at TEDX YOUTH and the UNITED NATIONS NYC, among other international venues.
-She co- founded the non profit "Give Pain A Voice! " in 2013 to raise awareness regarding the lack of resources and research available for Chronic Illness and Chronic Pain.
+Tina is an outspoken advocate & activist on the issue of Chronic Pain.
+She has spoken at TEDX YOUTH, CAMH, GILDA'S CLUB and the UNITED NATIONS among a variety of international venues.
+Her current passion is to raise awareness regarding the lack of resources and research available for Chronic Illness and Chronic Pain.

 Tiffany Hsiung Director Of Photography, Canada